open-compass/CIBench/README.md

 python run.py config/cibench_eval/eval_cibench_hf.py
 ```

+Note: You can install [lmdeploy](https://github.com/InternLM/lmdeploy) and add '-a lmdeploy' to acclerate the evaluation.
 ### 💫 Final Results
 Once you finish all tested samples, you can check the results in *outputs/cibench*.